duncanbradley/thesis/reproducibility.md

 ## The Best is the Enemy of the Good

-**A principle often endorsed in this literature concerns the merits of small efforts.
+A principle often endorsed in this literature concerns the merits of small efforts.
 Taking *some* steps to increase reproducibility still enhances a project’s quality compared to neglecting this aspect altogether (Piccolo and Frampton, 2016).
 Witholding resources in pursuit of continuous refinement risks never sharing them at all.
-This fallacy is captured by the maxim ‘the best is the enemy of the good’.**
+This fallacy is captured by the maxim ‘the best is the enemy of the good’.

-**Analysis code does not need be perfect to in order to be useful to others (Klein et al., 2018), and it is impossible to benefit from external inquiry if the code is not shared (Barnes, 2010).
+Analysis code does not need be perfect to in order to be useful to others (Klein et al., 2018), and it is impossible to benefit from external inquiry if the code is not shared (Barnes, 2010).
 Barnes (2010) argues that perceived limitations simply reflect that the code works only for the specific scenario at hand; inessential improvements are by definition not required for basic functioning.
 Researchers ought to accept these limitations and share their code anyway.
-In addition to code, this notion has also been applied to metadata (White et al., 2013) and containerisation (Nüst et al., 2020).**
+In addition to code, this notion has also been applied to metadata (White et al., 2013) and containerisation (Nüst et al., 2020).

 ## Coding Practices

-**Programming with an automated approach has three benefits over manual processing: increased efficiency, increased reproducibility, and reduced error (Sandve et al., 2013).
+Programming with an automated approach has three benefits over manual processing: increased efficiency, increased reproducibility, and reduced error (Sandve et al., 2013).
 Researchers should split code into appropriate chunks which each achieve a clearly-defined goal (Rule et al., 2019).
 Writing functions in a modular style avoids redundant repetition, promotes comprehension and supports reuse of code (Wilson et al., 2015).
-This approach shares many similarities with the Unix philosophy (Gancarz, 2003).**
+This approach shares many similarities with the Unix philosophy (Gancarz, 2003).

-**Several other coding behaviours can facilite or inhibit reproducibility.
+Several other coding behaviours can facilite or inhibit reproducibility.
 For example, *absolute* file paths refer to a specific directory on a user’s machine, which will not be replicated on other users’ machines.
 Using *relative* file paths, which locate files in relation to the project directory, ensure code is *portable* and can be used on any machine (Bertin and Baumer, 2020).
 Additionally, independent researchers cannot successfully verify findings if only an approximate resemblance is achieved.
 Therefore, for any process involving random number generation, a random seed must be specified within the script, to ensure exact reproduction of results (Sandve et al., 2013).
-For maximum transparency, researchers should avoid controlling code through comments, but use programatical approaches instead (Wilson et al., 2015).**
+For maximum transparency, researchers should avoid controlling code through comments, but use programatical approaches instead (Wilson et al., 2015).

-# Tidyverse
+## Tidyverse

-**The task of preparing data prior to analysis is an important aspect of working with data.
+The task of preparing data prior to analysis is an important aspect of working with data.
 Wickham (2014) presents a set of tools, and underlying theory for this task, arguing that analysis can be facilitated by ensuring that data is in the correct structure.
 This structure is known as ‘tidy’ data, which consists of a column for each variable (each type of measurement) and a row for each observation (each unit measured).
 A principled approach simplifies the process of creating a tidy dataset using Wickham’s functions.
 Because each function treats data in a standardised manner, various functions can be employed in concert.
-The collection of R packages containing these functions (the ‘Tidyverse’) was designed with a concern for humans (Wickham et al., 2019), so Tidyverse-style code is likely to promote comprehension (Bertin and Baumer, 2020).**
+The collection of R packages containing these functions (the ‘Tidyverse’) was designed with a concern for *humans*, not just computational performance (Wickham et al., 2019), so Tidyverse-style code is likely to promote comprehension (Bertin and Baumer, 2020).

 ## Literate Programming and Dynamic Documents

-**Knuth (1984) presented a novel perspective on comprehensibility in computer programming which has been influential in the literature on computational reproducibility.
+Knuth (1984) presented a novel perspective on comprehensibility in computer programming which has been influential in the literature on computational reproducibility.
 Knuth’s premise is that a programming script should not be regarded primarily as a set of instructions for a computer to follow, but a tool to assist humans in understanding those instructions.
 This approach, known as ‘literate programming’, involves pairing code with corresponding text, such that reporting and documentation are closely linked to underlying code (Sandve et al., 2013; Piccolo and Frampton, 2016).
 Dynamic documents allow authors to mix code and narrative within a single file, with results updated whenever the document is rendered.
 Producing (and re-producing) an entire manuscript using a dynamic document offers opportunities to easily observe the implementation of code used for each aspect of analysis (Peikert and Brandmeier, 2021).
 In addition to descriptive and inferential statistics, data visualisations may also be rendered dynamically (FitzJohn et al., 2014).
 This efficient format enhances transparency (Holmes et al., 2021), supports interactivity (Rule et al., 2019) and avoids errors due to manually collating results (Peikert and Brandmeier, 2021).
 Including computationally-expensive code (e.g., complex statistical models) within a dynamic document can be problematic since this code is executed every time the document is rendered (FitzJohn et al., 2014).
-However, capacity for model caching provides a convenient antidote.**
+However, capacity for model caching provides a convenient antidote.

-## Attempts at Computational Reproducbility
+## The Computational Environment

-Examining files taken from an online repository, successful executing depended on Python version and the presence of files capturing dependencies (Trisovic et al., 2021).
-Poor documentation, programming errors and missing resources can lead to reproducibility issues.
-Automated approach to analysing reproduciblity of over 9000 R scripts, examining whether code would run successfully, not whether output matched reported findings.
-Approximately three in four files produced errors when executed.
-Implementing a code-cleaning algorithm reduced this number, but the majority still failed to run successfully.
-This indicated that good programming behaviours can improve code but cannot totally eliminate issues.
-Because code is often only produced in order to achieve an initial objective, it is not written with sustainability in mind.
-Very few files analysed were R markdown, which allows dynamic document generation, which would expose initial researchers to more errors.
-Errors also arose due to incompatibility of R package versions, which reveals the benefits of containerisation/capturing the computational environment.
-Recommend renv, relative file paths, and Docker (Trisovic et al., 2022).
+**Unfortunately, providing data and code is necessary, but not sufficient, to guarantee reproducibility.
+For example, research has found that even when the nominally required resources are available, it is not always possible to reproduce results exactly (Stodden et al., 2018), or even to execute the code (Collberg & Proebsting, 2016).
+A study using an automated approach to test the execution of 379 Python files found that success depended in part on the Python version used and the presence of files capturing dependencies (Trisovic et al., 2021).
+Another study used a similar approach to test over 9000 R scripts (Trisovic et al., 2022).
+Approximately three in four scripts produced errors when executed.
+Implementing a code-cleaning algorithm reduced this number, but the majority (56%) still failed to run successfully.
+This indicates that good programming practices can improve code but cannot totally eliminate issues.
+Another source of error was incompatibility of R software versions and required packages.
+Thus, a failure to recreate the *computational environment* used when originally running the script prevented successful execution.**

-Collected 601 papers and attemped ‘weak repeatability’ - finding and executing programs that supported the work.
-Of elibigle papers, under half could be successfully executed by the authors.
-In many cases, the software was not publically available.
-Various issues in reproduction include sharing non-final versions of code, original programmer no longer available (Collberg & Proebsting, 2016).
-Studied 204 papers from a journal which required authors to provide data and code on request - results were successfully reproduced in only 26% of cases (Stodden et al., 2018)
+**Peng (2011) argues that reproducibility can be considered on a spectrum.
+Sharing code offers some benefits over a standalone publication, providing data increases reproducibility further, but ensuring that the code can be precisely executed is even better.
+Each researcher’s unique preferences and proficiencies result in roughly the same number of computational environments as individual researchers, illustrating the necessity to record one’s computational environment (Nüst et al., 2017).
+Additionally, software under continuous development, such as the Tidyverse collection of packages, is frequently updated, meaning code can stop functioning unless specific versions are recorded (Holmes et al., 2021).
+Other software dependencies and parameter settings also complicate reproduction, requiring precision and comprehensiveness in documentation in order to achieve full *computational reproducibility* (Piccolo and Frampton, 2016).**

-## Computational Reproducibility
+## Containers

-Frequent updates to tidyverse packages necessitate recording package versions (Holmes et al., 2021).
-Using github to support computational reproducibility (Perez-Riverol et al., 2016) Computational notebooks and tools for dynamic document generation (Jupyter, R Markdown) do not capture the computational environment (Grüning et al., 2018).
+Computational notebooks and tools for dynamic document generation (Jupyter, R Markdown) do not capture the computational environment (Grüning et al., 2018).
-Peng (2011) presents a spectrum of reproducibility.
-Sharing code offers some benefits over a standalone publication, the addition of data increases reproducibility further, but even better is the ability to execute this code, falling short of a full replication.
+*Peikert and Brandmeier, 2021* - Renv does not capture base R version or additional dependencies.
-*Nüst et al., 2017* - Because of each researcher’s unique specialisms and preferences, there are roughly the same number computational environments as researchers.
+*Nüst et al., 2017* - Package managers allow for automatic recording of many dependencies, but not the development environment itself.
-*Piccolo and Frampton (2016)* - dependencies, software versions, and parameters complicate reproduction, requiring detail and precision in specification.
 Containers present an opportunity to capture a wider element of the computational environment beyond package managers (Grüning et al., 2018).
+*Marwick et al., 2018* - Containers offer a more sophisticated solution to the dependency issue, a text file would be a simpler option.

+Recording the dependencies is necessary (Grüning et al., 2018).

+*Nüst et al., 2020b* - working towards reproducibility, may mean prioritising openness and human readability over optimising performance.
+Proprietary and GUI software are not compatible with containers.
+Conventions facilitate comprehnsion, and following guidance can assist less experienced researchers generate useful outputs.

 # Containers vs. Virtual Machines